This page contains affiliate links. Please read our disclosure for more info.

 Ubud Hotels with Yoga Classes

 - Honeymoon Guesthouse – This guesthouse offers midrange rooms a five-minute walk from the centre of Ubud.
-The yoga classes are a blend of hatha and vinyasa at 7.30am Mondays to Saturdays for 115,000 IDR ($8.60).
+The yoga classes are a blend of hatha and vinyasa at 7.30am for 125,000 IDR ($8).

-- Swasti Eco Cottages – A small eco resort in Nyuh Kuning with a vegan-friendly restaurant using produce from their garden.
-The schedule varies with around two classes (vinyasa and gentle) a day.
-Classes are 110,000 IDR ($8) and open to everyone.
+- Swasti Eco Cottages – A small eco-resort in Nyuh Kuning with a vegan-friendly restaurant using produce from their garden.
+The schedule varies with around two classes (vinyasa and yin/gentle) a day.

 Recommended Ubud Hotels